ros-navigation/docs.nav2.org/plugin_tutorials/docs/writing_new_nav2planner_plugin.rst

 3- Pass the plugin name through params file
 -------------------------------------------

-To enable the plugin, we need to modify the ``nav2_params.yaml`` file as belowto replace following params
+To enable the plugin, we need to modify the ``nav2_params.yaml`` file as below to replace following params

 .. note::